MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/nonProfitCore/Salutation.md

 A Salutation represents the way a constituent wishes to be addressed, depending on the source, purpose and content of a of communication.
 Salutations may or may not be auto-created by workflow.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/nonProfitCore/Salutation.cdm.json" target="_blank">GitHub</a>.

-## Instances

-Instances of this entity are listed below.

-- /crmCommon/accelerators/nonProfit/nonProfitCore/Salutation

 ## Traits